-Portraits of Women With Their Weight In Dough is an on-going photographic and video series inviting women from diverse backgrounds, to labor in the creation of and to pose with, their weight in dough over a two hour time frame.
-The women are selected through an open call process and asked to respond to the project by telling Amato why they want their portrait taken with their weight in dough.
+"Portraits of Women With Their Weight In Dough" is an ongoing photographic and video series by Santina Amato that invites women from diverse backgrounds to labor in the creation of, and pose with, their body weight in dough over a two-hour session.
+The participants, selected through an open call process, share their personal reasons for wanting their portrait taken with this symbolic material.

 In 2019, the project was awarded a City of Chicago, Department of Cultural Affairs and Special Events, Individual Artist Program Grant.
-In 2023, the project was awarded a New York State Council on the Arts, Individual Artist Grant.

 Mary Rubi, 2023